pedropech2001/introstructureprograming/conds-loop.md

    END IF;
 END IF;

+If age > 17
+    Output "You can vote."
+else:
+    Output "You can't vote."
+End

+**The Iteration Cycle**

+Is a process that you can use to improve anything over time.
+The more clearly you define what you’re after with each iteration, the better the feedback and the value you’ll receive from each cycle.
+The Iteration Cycle is a process you can use to make anything better over time.
+There’s nothing wasteful about the inevitable changes and revisions that these artists made to their creations: every iteration brought the project one step closer to completion.
+It has six major steps:

+Watch: What works?
+What doesn’t?
+Ideate: What could you improve?
+What are your options?
+Guess: Based on experience, which idea do you think will make the biggest impact?
+Which?: Decide which change to make.
+Act: Make the change.
+Measure: Was it positive or negative?
+Should you keep it or go back?
+Iteration is a cycle.
+Once you do it, you repeat it.

 **WHILE**

 A while loop in C programming repeatedly executes a target statement as long as a given condition is true.